cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

     - Incurs costs
     - No local resources needed to run cluster

+=== "OpenShift or OKD"
+    #### OpenShift / OKD

+    - Run on local hardware, virtualized infrastructure or cloud provider
+    - need your own OpenShift licenses (OKD is a sibling project that does not need OpenShift licences)

+        !!!Todo
+            What is the minimum config that needs to be done to allow Toolkit install?

-=== "Code Ready Containers"
+=== "CodeReady Containers"
-    #### Code Ready Containers
+    #### CodeReady Containers

     - Run locally on laptop or workstation
     - no runtime costs
-    - Need 16GB memory or greater
+    - Need 16GB memory or greater in host system
     - No remote access from public internet services, such as github
     - cluster access only from host system by default - no remote access to cluster over network

-=== "Local OpenShift"
-    #### Local OpenShift / OKD

-    - Run on local hardware
-    - need your own OpenShift licenses (OKD is a sibling project that does not need OpenShift licences)
-    - you need to

 === "Open Labs cluster"
     #### Open Labs cluster